National Climate Report - November 2012

 - Climate Highlights — Year-to-Date (January-November)

 - The January-November period was the warmest first 11 months of any year on record for the contiguous United States.
 The national temperature of 57.1°F was 3.3°F above the 20th century average, and 1.0°F above the previous record warm January-November of 1934.
-During the 11-month period, 18 states were record warm and an additional 24 states were top ten warm.
+During the 11-month period, 24 states were top ten warm.

 - It appears virtually certain that 2012 will surpass the current record (1998, 54.3°F) as the warmest year for the nation.
 December 2012 temperatures would need to be more than 1.0°F colder than the coldest December (1983) for 2012 to not break the record.

 - January-November 2012 was the 12th driest such period on record for the contiguous U.S., with a precipitation total 3.08 inches below the long-term average of 26.91 inches.